TahaTobaili/project-rbz/index.md

 ## Presentation

-I presented my work to the lab during the early stages of the PhD.
+I presented my work to the lab in May 2017 during the early stages of the PhD.
 In this talk I described some of the challenges for processing Arabizi and the development of the sentiment annotated dataset:

-{% include video.html %}
+{% include video.html link = "8fQpCeMxQvE" slideshare = "https://www.slideshare.net/tobaili/sentiment-analysis-for-arabizi-a-multilingual-jargon-on-social-media" %}

 # Resources